 This is my 120 sq.ft. living room makeover I worked on for West Elm.
 Check out their blog for more tips!
 It's a shotgun style home.
 They're very popular in New Orleans and dates back to the early 1800s.
 They're basically a long and narrow, rectangular house.
 Ours had the living room in the front, then kitchen, followed by the dining room, bedroom, and with a bathroom in the back.
-The idea is that if you fire a gun at the house, it would go through each room.
-A little scary sounding.
+The idea is that if you firea shotgun at the house, it would go through each room.
+It's a little scary sounding.

 I focused on the living room because it's the only room with good lighting.
-The dining room is pitch black so I refused to put my desk in there.
-I wanted the living room to be a multi-FUNctional room.
-It's where we worked, watched The Americans, had game nights, napped, ate, and where guests slept.
+The dining room is pitch black so I refuse to put my desk in there.
+I wanted the living room to be a multiFUNctional room.
+It's where we work, watch The Americans, hadvegame nights, nap, eat, and where guests sleep.
 It's a really fun room.
 Let's see some befores...

-Before with furniture.
 The dogs haven't warmed up to me yet.
-Sterling did not give a F. and Luigi looks like a scared little pup.
+Sterling did not give a damn and Luigi looks like a scared pup.
 Now they can't get enough of me photographing them.
 There used to be a huge bush growing in front of that window in the corner which is why the landlord nailed it shut.
-The bush was later removed but they never reopened the shutters and it never seemd bothered my heartmate either.
+The bush was later removed but they never reopened the shutters and it never seem to bother my heartmate either.
 I took care of that problem the day I moved in.
 I was like, "You see this?
 This is a window.
 It's suppose to let in light."
 Mmhmm.
+You're welcome.

-Here's the room with just the furniture in it.
+Here's the room with just new furniture in it.
 Is this what minimal looks like?
-Should I have stopped here?
+Should I have stopped there?
 Or is this boring?
 Because both Luigi and Sterling just gave a big ol' yawn.
-Much happier pups now with plants, art, and pretty much life in it.
+Much happier pups now with plants, art, and pretty much life.
 Many people are afraid of filling up a small space with things but sometimes the more you add the cozier and bigger it feels.

 This wall unit is the best solution for any small spaces.